 8. Burpee to Kettlebell Squat Clean

 Suitable for: All levels of fitness.
-If you have troubles with the squat clean technique, you can separate the movement into power clean + front squat.
+If you have trouble with the squat clean technique, you can separate the movement into power clean + front squat.

 People with back injuries should avoid burpees in general.